saurodeepde7384-glitch/upi_to_qr/README.md

 Make sure you have Python installed, then install the dependencies:

-pip install qrcode
+pip3 install qrcode
-pip install pillow
+pip3 install pillow

 # How to Run